RÉSUMÉ

 Additional Information

-"Experimental Investigations on the Fuel Slosh of Dual-Spin Spacecraft," COMSAT Technical Review, Volume 1, Number 1, Fall 1971.
+"Experimental Investigations on the Fuel Slosh of Dual-Spin Spacecraft" (if this PDF does not display, it was downloaded), COMSAT Technical Review, Volume 1, Number 1, Fall 1971.
+Similar paper presented at the AIAA Guidance, Control and Flight Mechanics Conference, Hofstra University, Hempstead, NY, August 1971 and available from AIAA here.

-DBS and HDTV: Headed the team which in 1981 applied to the FCC for the first DBS TV system in the U.S. (many of the parameters used by the current DirecTV system are based on that filing).
-In 1985 wrote the first technical paper which considered various high-definition television systems then under development and analyzed their performance (e.g., picture quality) versus the resources necessary to broadcast such signals in the U.S. via direct-broadcast satellites.
+DBS and HDTV: Headed the systems engineering team that in 1981 designed the first DBS TV system for the U.S. (many of the parameters used by the current DirecTV system are based on the FCC filing for that system).
+In 1984 published the first paper analyzing the impact of various DBS systems designs on profits.
+In 1985 published the first paper which considered various high-definition television systems then under development and analyzed their performance (e.g., picture quality) versus the cost of the direct-broadcast satellites necessary to transmit such signals in the U.S.